helibu/Airbus-ship-detection-web/README.md

 We have developed an ensemble model, combining a pretrained resnet 50 and VGG16, to detect whether there is a ship in the image or not.
 The accuracy is about 95%.
 Considering the fact that users could upload lots of images in the same time and no ships on about 70% of the images, a simply model can speed up the whole process.

-For ship-existence model, we refer to keras.application documents, [a link](https://keras.io/applications/).
+For ship-existence model, we refer to keras.application documents, https://keras.io/applications/.
 We use VGG16 and ResNet50 pretrained with ImageNet, add dense layer and flatten layer after the pretrained model.
 And combin in Model folder.Loss function is binary_crossentropy for we only need to detect if there is a ship or not.
 We